abdessamad-commits/Projet_mlflow/README.md

 this is a project on a deployement of a machine learning model using flask and tracking the performance of the model using mlflow

 ### Prerequisites
-You must have an IDE(best to use pycharm), Scikit Learn, Pandas, mlflow, Flask.
+You must have an:
+IDE(best to use pycharm).
+Scikit Learn.
+Pandas
+mlflow.
+Flask.
 You can use the graphic interface to download the libraries or pip install

 ### Project Structure